opendevstack/opendevstack.github.io/doc/getting-started.md

 On the configuration page you have the possibility to define the application name, the base URL and to get an evaluation license or enter a valid license.
 If you choose to get an evaluation license you can retrieve it from the my atlassian page.
 You will be redirected automatically.
 After adding the license you have to create a local Bitbucket administrator account.
-Don't integrate Bitbucket with JIRA at this point, but proceed with going to Bitbucket.
+Don't integrate Bitbucket with Jira at this point, but proceed with going to Bitbucket.

 ##### Configure Crowd access
 Go to the Bitbucket start page at http://192.168.56.31:7990/